-When routine overtime callback is cancelled on the day the overtime is to be worked the employee shall be compensated two (2) hours straight time.
+When routine overtime callback is cancelled on the day the overtime is to be worked the employee shall be compensated two (2) hours at time-and-one-half (1-1/2).

 C. Mandatory Overtime:

 A separate list for "Mandatory Overtime" will be maintained.